DavidPfander-UniStuttgart/MatrixMultiplicationHPX/README.md

   --n-value arg (=4)                    n value for the square matrices, should
-                                        be a power of 2, arbitrary sized square matrices work with some implementations --repetitions arg (=1)                how often should the operation be repeated (for averaging timings) --block-input arg (=128)              blocked application of the input matrices, set to 0 to disable --block-result arg (=128)             square block of the input matrix to be processed by a single thread --verbose arg (=0)                    set to 1 for status information, set to 2 to additionally print the matrices --check arg (=0)                      check result against a naive and slow matrix-multiplication implementation --algorithm arg (=single)             select algorithm: single, static --min-work-size arg (=256)            for pseudodynamic scheduling, minimum work package size per node --max-work-difference arg (=10000)    for pseudodynamic scheduling, maximum tolerated load inbalance in matrix
+                                        be a power of 2, arbitrary sized square matrices work with some implementations --transposed arg (=1)                 use a transposed matrix for B --repetitions arg (=1)                how often should the operation be repeated (for averaging timings) --verbose arg (=0)                    set to 1 for some status information, set to 2 more output --block-result arg (=128)             block size in the result matrix (width of the band of the band matrix multiplication), set to 0 to disable --block-input arg (=128)              chunks the band of the band matrix multiplication --check arg (=0)                      check result against a naive and slow matrix-multiplication implementation --algorithm arg (=single)             select algorithm: single,
+                                        pseudodynamic, algorithms, looped,
+                                        semi, combined, kernel_test,
+                                        kernel_tiled
+  --min-work-size arg (=256)            pseudodynamic algorithm: minimum work
+                                        package size per node --max-work-difference arg (=10000)    pseudodynamic algorithm: maximum
+                                        tolerated load inbalance in matrix
                                         components assigned
   --max-relative-work-difference arg (=0.050000000000000003)
-                                        for pseudodynamic scheduling, maximum
+                                        pseudodynamic algorithm: maximum
                                         relative tolerated load inbalance in
-                                        matrix components assigned, in percent --transposed arg (=1)                 use a transposed matrix for B --help                                display help
+                                        matrix components assigned, in percent --help                                display help
 ```